Home

 Shrinking/Enlarging Humans (endless, episodic, giantess)

 Giantess stories are epitomized by the film Attack of the 50 Foot Woman, from Nathan Juran.
-(They often feature a sexual element.)
+(They often feature a sexual element, though in that film the woman's clothes grew along with her.)

-Social SF is a wide subgenre, which combines anthropology with futuristic themes.
-Its focus is on the social aspects of a distant society, rather than fancy technology.
-Isaac Asimov's short story "Nightfall" is a classic example.
+Social SF is a wide subgenre, which overlaps with 'anthropological' and other subgenres.
+These stories combine sociology with futuristic themes.
+The focus is on the (mostly unusual, sometimes oddly common) social aspects of a distant society, rather than fancy technology.
+Isaac Asimov's short story "Nightfall" is a classic, which depicts an extreme situation.
+A great example is Karen Lord's novel The Best of All Possible Worlds.

 Soft SF is cast as the literary opposite of 'hard' SF.
 More precisely, it focuses on the future development of the 'soft' sciences (the humanities), rather than gadgetry.
 Ursula LeGuin's "Hainish" novels are good examples.
 Isaac Asimov's "Foundation" novels feature a predictive social science called Psychohistory.

-Space Opera (noir) is a huge category.
-This subgenre features swashbuckling action, set in a vast panorama.
+This is a huge descriptive category.
+The subgenre features swashbuckling action, set in a vast panorama.
 There are countless examples, and almost all of the most popular SF novels and films, such as Star Wars, are usually included.
+Often they have elements resembling 'fantasy,' which are assumed to be technological, but there's no explanation provided.

 Sports SF is a tiny subgenre, represented mostly (if not exclusively) in short stories.
 In a few stories, an alien visitor shows a love for baseball.
-Most of the others depict the impact of modern science (especially genetic engineering) on professional sports.
+Most of the others depict the impact of modern science, and genetic engineering in particular, on professional sports.
+Analog magazine has run several of these in recent years.
+(Jack Haldeman, brother of the better-known Joe, has written numerous short stories in this subgenre.)

-Spunky Heroine tales feature such as their protagonist, to the point they're usually referrred to "by" her, more than their plot or premise.
-David Palmer's novel Emergence, featuring young Candy Smith-Foster, is a great example.
-Another is Alexei Panshin's novel Rite of Passage, with the adventures of young Mia Havero.
-(Palmer's long-awaited sequel Tracking will be on the market in 2009.)
+Spunky Heroine tales feature one as their protagonist, to the point they're usually referrred to "by" her, more than by their plot or premise.
+David Palmer's novel Emergence, featuring young Candy Smith-Foster, is a great example, as is its long-awaited sequel Tracking.
+Another is Alexei Panshin's novel Rite of Passage, with the adventures of young Mia Havero; plus Reefsong by Carol Severance, with its transformed Angie Dinsman.

 SpyFi is a descriptive category that brings espionage into the future, with clever high-tech duels.
-Often the technological gadgets are "over the top," in a spoofish fashion.
+Often the technological gadgets are "way over the top," in a spoofish fashion.
 The Daniel Mann film Our Man Flint is a fine example.
-(By some definitions the 'fi' means fiction, and this category is defined more broadly.)
+(By some definitions the 'fi' means general fiction, and this category is defined more broadly.)

-Weird West tales are set in the frontier USA, and many feature inventors such as Tesla.
+Weird West tales are set in the frontier USA, and many feature real-life pioneers and inventors.
+Michael Piller's short-lived TV show Legend starred John de Lancie as Nikola Tesla.

 Sword and Planet SF brings a medieval aspect to interstellar space.
 Poul Anderson's "English Empire" novels literally transport English knights into rulership of alien worlds.